ParthJadhav/Tkinter-Designer/readme.md

 ## ✅ Figma Design Checklist (Also mentioned in the PDF)

-I have mentioned these in the video but i'll mark them down here :-
+I have mentioned these in the PDF but i'll mark them down here :-

 1. Buttons  - Should be named Button (In Figma)